OliLoftus/OliLoftus/README.md

 - 👋 Hi, I’m @OliLoftus
-- 👀 I’m interested in Coding, Cycling and craft beer!
+- 👀 I’m interested in coding, running, cycling and craft beer!
-- 🌱 I’m a student in the School of Code bootcamp 13!
+- 🌱 I’m a graduate of the School of Code bootcamp 13!
+- 💻 I'm a junior Software Engineer at Compare the Market

 <!---
 OliLoftus/OliLoftus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.